Cyclic Implicit Complexity: Characterisations for function algebras

 This provided a suitable invariant for eventually proving that all $\bc$-functions were polynomial-time computable.

-In this work, inspired by that result, we extend that bounding result to a form suitable for the algebras from the previous section.
+In this work, inspired by that result, we generalise the bounding lemma to a form suitable to the relativised algebras from the previous section.
 To this end we establish in the next result a sort of `elementary-max' bounding lemma that accounts for the usual poly-max bounding as a special case, by appealing to the notion of (un)nested safe composition.
-What is more, both the statement and the proof are quite subtle due to our algebras' formulation using oracles; we must assume an appropriate bound for the oracles themselves, and the various (mutual) dependencies in the statement are quite delicate.
+Both the statement and the proof are quite delicate due to our algebras' formulation using oracles; we must assume an appropriate bound for the oracles themselves, and the various (mutual) dependencies in the statement are subtle.